MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-II-Office-Secretary-Department-Transportation-Aviation-Proceedings/subchapter-A-Economic-Regulations/part-241-Uniform-System-Accounts-Reports-Large-Certificated-Air-Carriers/subjectgroup-ECFRb6240d0cae7da08-Operating-Statistics-Classifications/section-19-7.md

 The Survey samples revenue passenger trips moving in whole or in part on domestic and/or international scheduled services of the carriers participating in the Survey.
 In general, these requirements do not apply to small certificated, all-cargo and all charter carriers.

 The source documents for the Survey data are passenger tickets.
-These data are collected from the “lifted” flight coupons of tickets (a portion of a multi-part ticket booklet of three 1 or more coupons, including one for each stage of the passenger's trip itinerary which is lifted by the carrier as the passenger boards a particular flight segment).
+These data are collected from the “lifted” flight coupons of tickets (a portion of a multi-part ticket booklet of three1 or more coupons, including one for each stage of the passenger's trip itinerary which is lifted by the carrier as the passenger boards a particular flight segment).

 1 Each ticket booklet is comprised of one or more *flight coupons* for passenger travel in a city-pair market, plus a *passenger coupon* (the traveler's receipt) and the *auditor coupon* (for the carrier's internal controls).